Dilated Cardiomyopathy (DCM) in Children

-Dilated Cardiomyopathy (DCM) is a disease of the heart muscle.
-In dilated cardiomyopathy the bottom chamber (left ventricle) of the heart becomes enlarged (dilated), thinning the walls of the ventricle, reducing the ability for the heart to squeeze effectively and pump blood efficiently.
+Dilated cardiomyopathy (DCM) is a disease of the heart muscle.
+In DCM, the bottom chamber (left ventricle) of the heart becomes enlarged (dilated), thinning the ventricle walls and reducing the heart's ability to squeeze effectively and pump blood efficiently.

-- a viral infection of the heart or myocarditis, which weakens the heart muscle
+- a viral infection of the heart causing muscle inflammation (myocarditis), which weakens the heart muscle

 - a genetic condition